Shama, Ghana

-Shama or Shema is a town with a fishing village, and is the capital of Shama district, a district in the Western Region of Ghana.
+Shama or Esima is a fishing community, and it is the capital of Shama district, a district in the Western Region of Ghana.
 The town lies about 20 km east of Sekondi-Takoradi, on the mouth of the Pra River.
 The town is home to Fort San Sebastian, in whose graveyard philosopher Anton Wilhelm Amo, the first African known to have attended a European university, is interred.

 The town is situated in the Shama Ahanta East Metropolitan district and Shama constituency of the Western region of Ghana.
-The inhabitants of the town are mostly engaged in fishing and its related activities such as fish processing for local markets.
-Shama is the sixtieth most populous settlement in Ghana, in terms of population, with a population of 23,699 people.
+The people of the town are mostly engaged in fishing and its related activities such as fish processing for local markets.
+Shama is the sixtieth most populous settlement in Ghana, in terms of population, with a population of 117,224 people.

-Shama is the English name of the town, originally and locally called Esima.